Magoc-s/Magoc-s.github.io/_opportunities/index.md

 Residents will be paid and otherwise supported conduct practice,research and educational development that contributes to changing perspectives on engineering in Australia and more broadly.

-This is an opportunity to help shape the conversations in honouring Indigenous science and engineering at ANU and in Australia.
+This is an opportunity to help shape the conversations in honouring Indigenous science and technology in engineering at ANU and in Australia.

 ### The Bandalang Residency offers